8 Interesting Things to See and Do in Chad

 #4 Tibesti Mountains

-At the northern tip of Chad lies a string of volcanoes known as Tibesti Massif. comparable in size to South Korea, this mountain range is one of Africa’s most isolated regions, littered with numerous geological oddities that virtually make the area looks like as if it’s from another planet.
+At the northern tip of Chad lies a string of volcanoes known as the Tibesti Massif.
+Comparable in size to South Korea, this mountain range is one of Africa’s most isolated regions, littered with numerous geological oddities that virtually make the area look as if it’s from another planet.

-While visiting this sparsely populated mountain ridge is an unforgettable lifetime experience, it entails many logistic challenges to overcome.
-Two N’Djamena-based travel agencies infrequently organize expeditions to the Tibesti massif, involving a 5-day-long journey northward followed by intense ascent.
-Climbing your way to one of the summits is almost always accompanied by camel caravan and guided by a local Toubou tribesman.
+While visiting this sparsely populated mountain ridge is an unforgettable lifetime experience, it entails many logistical challenges to overcome.
+Two N’Djamena-based travel agencies infrequently organize expeditions to the Tibesti Massif, involving a 5-day-long journey northward followed by an intense ascent.
+Climbing your way to one of the summits is almost always accompanied by a camel caravan and guided by a local Toubou tribesman.

-The snow-like carpet of salt in Emi Koussi's crater
+The snow-like carpet of salt across Emi Koussi's crater

 photography by: Stefan Thüngen